Skip to main content

 8. Take care of your mental health

 Research has shown that there might be a link between depression and dementia.
 Treating anxiety, depression, or other mental health conditions may help decrease the potential risk.
-Talk to your healthcare provider if you’re experiencing mental health symptoms.
+Talk to a healthcare professional if you frequently feel sad, down, or hopeless.
 They can connect you with resources and come up with a plan that works for you.

 Hotlines are a good option if you’re looking for confidential and free services.
 Around-the-clock options include: